Liquidations: DeFi on a Knife-edge: Protocols for Loanable Funds (PLF)

 \subsection{Liquidation}

-The process of selling a borrower's collateral to recover the debt value upon default is referred to as liquidation.
-A borrow position can be liquidated once the value of the collateral falls below some fixed liquidation threshold, i.e. the minimum acceptable collateral to debt ratio.
-Any network participant may liquidate these positions by purchasing the underlying collateral at a discount.
-Hence, liquidators are incentivized to actively monitor borrowers' collateral to debt ratios.
-Note that in practice, there may exist a maximum amount of liquidable collateral that a single liquidator can purchase.
+The process of selling a borrower's collateral to recover the debt value upon default is referred to as \textit{liquidation}.
+A borrow position can be liquidated once the value of the collateral falls below some pre-determined liquidation threshold, i.e. the minimum acceptable collateral-to-borrow ratio.
+Any network participant may liquidate these positions by paying the debt asset to acquire the underlying collateral at a discount.
+Hence, liquidators are incentivized to actively monitor others' collateral-to-borrow ratios.
+Note that in practice, the amount of liquidable collateral that a single liquidator can purchase may be capped.